lutzfischer/xiFDR/README.md

 | fragment CCPepDoubletCount                          | For cleavable crosslinkers, only consider spectra where at least X doublets are found on either peptide. usually set to greater than 0 in large scale searches | >0                            |
 Notice that these are not meant to be used blindly all at once!

 MS-cleavable crosslinkers present several advantages.
-Their signature crosslinker stubs and peptide doublets allow to discriminate between crosslinked and co-eluting peptide pairs. xiFDR can make the most out of these features by prefiltering spectra on a minimum of crosslinker stubs observed, and then boosting on stubs and doublets.
+Their signature crosslinker stubs and peptide doublets help to provide extra confidence, that the peptide masses are correct - and in extend increases the chance that the the peptides themself are correctly identified. xiFDR can make the most out of these features by prefiltering spectra on a minimum of crosslinker stubs observed, and then boosting on stubs and doublets.

 #### Loading search results from other crosslinking MS search engines